Patrick J. Boyle: Law practice

+As judge

+At the time of his appointment after 25 years of practice, Boyle was vice-chair of the Canadian Bar Association's (CBA) National Tax Law Section, vice-chair of the CBA-CICA Joint Committee on Taxation, and on the editorial board of Wolters Kluwer's CCH Canadian Tax Reporter.
+He later remarked he found the position much less stressful than being a lawyer.

 Justice Boyle has presented at numerous Canadian and international tax conferences, including conferences sponsored by the Canadian Tax Foundation, l’Association de Planification Fiscale et Financière, Tax Executives Institute, CRA, Department of Finance Canada, CBA, International Bar Association and the International Association of Tax Judges (IATJ).
 He was the Program Chair at the first two Assemblies of the IATJ in 2010 and 2011.

 In one judgement, Boyle quoted Oscar Wilde on lying: "If a man is sufficiently unimaginative to produce evidence in support of a lie, he might just as well speak the truth at once".
 In another, he incorrectly attributed to Monty Python a skit that should have been attributed to Robin Williams.

+Retirement

-Since his retirement from the Court, the former Justice Boyle is Of Counsel with KPMG Law in its Tax Law and Tax Litigation & Dispute Resolution practices.
+Since his retirement from the Court, the former Justice Boyle is Of Counsel with KPMG Law in its Tax Law and Tax Litigation & Dispute Resolution practices and continues to be actively involved in the Canadian tax community.